mcclayton/react-state-patterns/README.md

 # react-state-patterns
-Tiny utility package for easily creating React state patterns.
+Tiny utility package for easily creating reusable implementations of React state patterns.

 Powered by React Hooks under the hood.